Your trusted partner in cosmetic care abroad

 • Visible scarring if incisions are not placed precisely in the alar crease (the most common complaint globally)

-• Over-resection creating nostrils that appear too narrow or pinched — this is not reversible
+• Over-resection creating nostrils that appear too narrow or pinched.
+This is not reversible

 • Asymmetry between the left and right nostrils requiring assessment

-• Delayed wound healing, particularly in smokers
+• Delayed wound healing, particularly in smokers3

 • Temporary numbness or altered sensation around the nostril base